Posted by Ben Kuhns on 9/10/2019

 Living in the Midwest we see our fair share of inclement weather, from unexpected rain to never ending blizzards.
 Because of this we seem to get a lot of phone calls from customers asking, "how do I know what size tow rope I need?"
 Oddly enough, it is a somewhat complex question with a fairly straight forward answer.

 Choosing the correct tow rope size isn't an exact science since not every piece of equipment will be stuck the same way twice.
 There are several factors, such as pulling angle (incline or decline), suction, depth, rolling weight vs. stuck weight, etc. Taking all of this in to consideration it is always a good idea to have a bit of a safety factor when choosing the correct tow rope.
-We always recommend that you take the you get a rope with a strength 2 to 2.5 times the weight of what you're trying to pull.
+We always recommend that you choose a rope with a strength 2 to 2.5 times the weight of what you're trying to pull.
 For example, if you have a piece of equipment that is 40,000 lbs, a good choice would be our 1-1/2" rope, since it has a breaking strength of 90,000 lbs.

 Conversely, you want to be sure to not get a rope that is TOO big for what you're pulling.
 If you have a 20,000 lb truck that you need to pull, a 2-1/4" rope rated at 150,000 lbs would be a bit overkill.
 The issue you run in to when you go too big is that you can't really utilize the "bungee effect" you get with our double braid tow ropes.
 If you don't have enough weight on the ropes they will start to feel more like a steel cable when you pull rather than a rope, as you won't have enough weight to give it some stretch.
 Keep this in mind when choosing your rope!